Cratis/Chronicle/Documentation/get-started/quickstart/console.md

 ## Objective

-The quickstart will take you through creating a simple solution touching on the most important aspects for getting started.
-The sample will focus on a simple and well understood domain; a library.
+In this quickstart, you will create a simple solution that covers the most important aspects of getting started with Chronicle.
+The sample will focus on a straightforward and well-understood domain: a library.

-You can find the full working sample [here](https://github.com/Cratis/Samples/tree/main/Chronicle/Quickstart/Console) which also leverages common things from [here](https://github.com/Cratis/Samples/tree/main/Chronicle/Quickstart/Common).
+You can find the complete working sample [here](https://github.com/Cratis/Samples/tree/main/Chronicle/Quickstart/Console). which also leverages common things from [here](https://github.com/Cratis/Samples/tree/main/Chronicle/Quickstart/Common).

 ## Docker

-Chronicle comes as a [Docker Image](https://hub.docker.com/r/cratis/chronicle).
+Chronicle is available as a [Docker Image](https://hub.docker.com/r/cratis/chronicle).
 For local development, we recommend using the development images.
-The tag `latest-development` will get you the latest version of it.
+The `latest-development` tag will get you the most recent version.

-The development image contains a MongoDB server and means that you don't need anything else.
+The development image includes a MongoDB server, so you don't need any additional setup.

-You can run the server as a daemon by running the following command in your terminal:
+To run the server as a daemon, execute the following command in your terminal:

 ```shell
 docker run -d -p 27017:27017 -p 8080:8080 -p 35000:35000 cratis/chronicle:latest-development